mavinii/Marathon-Explorer-3.0/README.md

 Using HTML and CSS, create a simple Helthy Menu with QR Code.

 ## Class 1:
-Initial concepts of HTML and some initial tags of the project.
+Undestanding the concepts of HTML and some initial tags of the project.

+## Class 2:
+Understanding the concepts of CSS.
+Also applied all the style we need for this project.

 ## Studying with:
  * [Rocketseat Oficial Website](https://www.rocketseat.com.br/)